Planning to hire employees in Vietnam? Here’s a quick guide

 If an employer is found to have carried out a wrongful termination, it may result in reinstatement orders, as well as compensation to the employee (minimum 2 months’ salary).

-For companies hiring in Vietnam, understanding local labor laws, including contracts, taxation, insurance, and termination, can be complex and error-prone.
+For companies engaging talent in Vietnam, understanding local labor laws, including contracts, taxation, insurance, and termination, can be complex and error-prone.
 Setting up a local entity is expensive, misclassifying workers can result in penalties, and managing payroll and statutory benefits increases compliance risks.

 Working with an EOR, like Payoneer Workforce Management, enables you to:

-• Hire in Vietnam without needing to establish a local entity
+• Engage talent in Vietnam without needing to establish a local entity

-• Onboard local hires quickly with compliance support
+• Onboard local talent quickly with compliance support

 • Run payroll in a few clicks